 After removing duplicates, 3725 potentially relevant publications were screened on title and abstract, including six publications that were identified from a review paper rather than database searches.
-Three hundred and twenty seven (9%) publications appeared to meet the inclusion criteria and we were able to source 306 full text documents for second stage screening.
+Of 327 (9%) publications appearing to meet the inclusion criteria, we were able to source 306 full text documents.
 At second stage screening 296 publications were excluded, including 95 that did not meet the added exclusion criteria, leaving 31 publications for inclusion in the rapid evidence assessment.